TREND: Truncated Generalized Normal Density Estimation of Inception Embeddings for GAN Evaluation: Experiments

 \subsection{Robustness to the Number of Samples}

 Since performance evaluation of GANs are based on sample statistics, robustness of an evaluation metric against the number of test data is highly desirable.
 Otherwise, the result of performance evaluation and comparison would change depending on the number of test data.
 Thus, when a robust metric is used, it is not restricted to generate as many images as in the original target dataset.
 Furthermore, a robust metric enables performance comparison across different studies that use different numbers of samples.
-In this section, we demonstrate the robustness of the proposed method in terms of the number of test data.
+In this section, we demonstrate the robustness of the proposed method against the number of test data.

 For the experiment, we randomly drop some of the generated image data to keep a certain proportion (i.e., 1, 1/5, 1/10, and 1/50), while the ground truth datasets remain the same.
-For image generation, we use the pre-trained DCGAN and BigGAN models and generate 50000 images for each model.
-Since BigGAN is trained on the conditional class label of ImageNet, we generate a fixed number of images for each class.
-We also apply the truncation trick for BigGAN with varying the threshold value.
-In general, a smaller threshold value for the truncation trick yields a lower level of diversity of the generated images.
-We use five different threshold values, i.e., 0.2, 0.4, 0.6, 0.8, and $\infty$ (i.e., no truncation trick).
+The generated images used in Section~\ref{sec:benchmark} are used.

 The results are shown in \figurename~\ref{fig:num}.
 FID in~\figurename~\ref{fig:num1} significantly varies with respect to the number of samples.
 In particular, it always decreases by increasing the number of samples.
 Thus, using more samples may be wrongly interpreted as being better in image generation when FID is used.
 On the other hand, TREND is hardly affected by the number of samples, resulting in consistent scores across different numbers of test data for all models in \figurename~\ref{fig:num2}.